Next U.S.-North Korea summit must give concrete results: Seoul

 North and South Korea are still technically at war, given the 1950-53 conflict ended in an armistice, not a peace treaty.

 The North Korean envoy’s recent visit to Washington has put nuclear talks “back on track”, Kang said in Davos.
-Details of the second summit would continue to be negotiated despite a partial government shutdown in Washington, he added.
+Details of the second summit would continue to be negotiated despite a partial government shutdown in Washington, she added.

+Trump did not elaborate on the country chosen to host the summit, but Vietnam has been considered a leading candidate.

+Earlier on Wednesday, Kang met with Japanese Foreign Minister Taro Kono on the sidelines of the World Economic Forum to discuss the planned second summit between Washington and Pyongyang, Seoul’s foreign ministry said in a statement.

+In the latest escalation of tensions, a Japanese patrol aircraft made an “intimidating” pass over a South Korean warship on Wednesday, in what South Korea’s military said was a “clear provocation” toward a friendly neighbor.

+Kang expressed “regret” over the incident and urged defense authorities from the two countries to resolve the issue soon, the foreign ministry said.

-Reporting by Soyoung Kim and Alessandra Galloni in DAVOS, Switzerland; Editing by Mark Bendeich
+Reporting by Soyoung Kim and Alessandra Galloni in DAVOS, Switzerland, Editing by Mark Bendeich, William Maclean